...

 Another way is to simply ask your customers what they would search for when looking for your products or services.
 You can do this through surveys or customer interviews.

 Once you’ve found some relevant keywords, it’s time to analyze them.
-Look at the search volume (how many people are searching for the keyword each month) and the competition (how many other websites are trying to rank for the keyword).
+Look at the search volume (how many people search for the keyword each month) and the competition (how many other websites are trying to rank for it).

 You should also consider the intent of the keyword.
 Is it a commercial keyword that people are using to buy products?
-Or is it an informational one users are using to learn about a topic?
+Or is it an informational one that users use to learn about a topic?
 Targeting the right keywords is essential for driving the right kind of traffic to your website.

 On-Page SEO for E-Commerce Websites